CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 | validate_on      | IDs of workflows that cause this workflow to rerun validation              | no         | string array           |           |
 | max_fail         | How many hosts can fail before halted                                      | no         | int                    | 0         |

+*Be aware that `min_standing` could become a blocking condition, if `min_standing` is set to 3 and there are only 3 hosts in that workflow.*

 ## <a name="staging">Staging Updates</a>